vipullsingh/leet-code-500-beginner-pro/README.md

 - **Customization**: If you want a focus on specific topics (e.g., only Graphs or DP), company-specific problems (e.g., FAANG), or detailed solutions for any of the 500 problems, let me know.
 - **Tracking Progress**: Use LeetCode’s problem tracking or a spreadsheet to monitor solved problems, difficulty, and patterns mastered.

 This list of 500 problems provides a comprehensive path from beginner to pro, covering all essential DSA concepts for technical interviews.
-If you need further details, a specific subset, or help with solving any problem, just ask!